-I received an email from an experienced instructional designer who had a common problem.
-She was finding it difficult to persuade a client to accept her course design.
-She wondered if there were any key messages for persuading a client that a design is based on sound adult learning principles for the target audience and meets the organizational objectives.
+I received an email from an experienced instructional designer who had a problem that is all too common in our field.
+She was having trouble persuading clients to accept her course design.
+She wondered if there were any key messages for persuading a client that a design is based on sound learning principles for that audience and it meets the organization’s goals.
 The problem was that the client wanted to “include everything and the kitchen sink” in the course.

-Since responding to her email, I’ve thought about the many different approaches I use in these situations.
+Since responding to her email, I’ve thought about the many different approaches I use to influence or persuade clients.
 Sometimes it is a matter of messaging, but other times I may need to implement a more collaborative process.
 Here are some techniques that often work for me.
-Please share your approaches in the Comments section below.

 2. Trim Content at the Start